Dalian transport network: Air

 Dalian has an international airport called Zhoushuizi International Airport.
 It is located in Ganjingzi District, about 10 km (6 mi) northwest of the city center.
 In 2014 the airport handled 17,203,640 passengers, making it the busiest airport in Northeast China and the 16th busiest nationwide.
 The airport is the hub for Dalian Airlines and a focus city for China Southern Airlines and Hainan Airlines.

 Port

 Dalian is a very busy port with ships traveling between Dalian and Yantai, Weihai, Penglai, Qinhuang islands, port of Tianjin, and Changhai County.
 High-speed tourist ships between Dalian and Yantai, Qinhuang islands and Changhai County have been added.
 There are also passenger ships that travel between Dalian port and Incheon, South Korea.

 Trains

 Dalian railway is connected with the railway network of Northeast China and North China.
 Everyday more than 50 trains leave Dalian for Beijing, Shenyang, Harbin and many other cities.
 The Liaosheng Evening Paper Express and the Golden Beach Express travels between Dalian and Shengyang.
 There are also air-conditioned express trains that travel between Dalian and Beijing, Changchun, and Harbin.

 Dalian railway station, the terminal of Hada railway, is situated in Qingniwa Bridge of downtown Dalian.
 The station offers ticket delivery service.

-Dalian has now two main train stations, they are Dalian Railway Station and Dalian North Railway Station.
+Dalian has now two main train stations, Dalian and North Dalian.